Frankie Lymon: Death

-On February 27, 1968, Lymon was found dead of a heroin overdose at the age of 25 on the floor of his grandmother's bathroom with a syringe by his side.
-Lymon was buried at Saint Raymond's Cemetery in the Throggs Neck section of The Bronx, New York City, New York.
-"I'm Sorry" and "Seabreeze", the two songs Lymon had recorded for Big Apple before his death, were released later in 1969.
+On February 27, 1968, Lymon was found dead on the floor of his grandmother's bathroom from a heroin overdose with a syringe by his side; Lymon was only 25 years old.
+The overdose was a result from "acute intravenous narcotism," according to his death certificate.
+Lymon, a Baptist, was buried at Saint Raymond's Cemetery in the Throggs Neck section of the Bronx, New York City.